Kromula/DOCUI/README.md

 - Layouts for Tank/DPS and healers
 - Optimised for 1440p (This is assuming Blizzard add proper scaling into Midnight, if not I have made a 1440p scaling addon I will add here)
 - Layouts and setups for cooldown manager.
-- Platynator profile

 ## Addons
+- Unhalted UnitFrames
-- Platynator
+- Cooldown Manager Tweaks
-- Better Blizzard Frames
 - Masque
 - Masque: Blizzard bars
-- Masque: Onyx
-- Masque: Caith
+- Masque: Renaitre (Faded variant)